liran-funaro/fabric-x-committer/setup.md

 Therefore, the test harness will not shut down the DB container between tests.
 Once you no longer intend to run tests, you can stop the container using `make kill-test-docker`.

-It is possible to use your own YugabyteDB instance by setting the following environment variable: `YUGA_INSTANCE=local`.
+It is possible to use your own YugabyteDB instance by setting the following environment variable: `DB_INSTANCE=local`.
 This will instruct the test harness to connect to your local DB instance at port 5433, rather than creating any Docker instance.
 YugabyteDB's [quick start guide](https://docs.yugabyte.com/preview/quick-start/) offers more information on how to install and run the database locally.